jewettaij/visfd/doc/doc_filter_mrc.md

 of the voxel brightnesses within the image, respectively.
 The file is a 5-column ascii text file.
-The x,y,z coordinates of each minima or maxima are in the first 3 columns, followed by the "radius" of the minima (which is "0" by default), and finally it's "score" (which is the brightness of the voxel at that location).
+The x,y,z coordinates of each minima or maxima are in the first 3 columns, followed by the "diameter" of the minima (which is "0" by default), and finally it's "score" (which is the brightness of the voxel at that location).
 *(This format is identical to the format used by the "-blob",  "-blobr",  "-blobd" and "-spheres" arguments.)*